-The next is to register springSecurityFilterChain with the step the war.
-This Configuration can be Java with Spring's WebApplicationInitializer done in support in a Servlet 3.0+ environment.
-Not suprisingly, Spring Security provides a base class AbstractSecurityWebApplicationInitializer that will ensure the springSecurityFilterChain gets registered for you.
-The way in which we use AbstractSecurityWebApplicationInitializer differs depending on if we are already using Spring or if Spring Security is the only Spring component in our application.
+The next is to register springSecurityFilterChain with step the This Configuration can be Java with Spring's WebApplicationInitializer done in support in a Servlet 3.0+ environment.
+Not suprisingly, Spring Security provides a base class AbstractSecurityWebApplicationInitializer that will ensure springSecurityFilterChain gets registered for you.
+The way in which we AbstractSecurityWebApplicationInitializer differs depending on if we are already using Spring or if Spring Security is the only Spring component in our application.